ebu/benchmarkstt/olddocs/releases/1.0/scope_r10.md

 ### Results
 - WER score for each provider, in percent.
 - Number of deletions, insertions, substitutions and matches for each provider
-- Detailed results in a structured format (e.g. JSON) that can be used for further visualisation or processing (out of scope).
+- Detailed results in a structured format (e.g. JSON) that can be used for further visualization or processing (out of scope).